Engine Cuts Agent Development from Months to 12 Days with Salesforce Headless 360

+Engine is a modern travel platform built for small and medium businesses, and in the travel industry, speed and precision is critical.
 Engine’s engineering culture is built on a simple mantra: “ship fast, learn faster.”
 But as the $2.1B travel tech unicorn scaled from startup to over 1,000 employees, the company faced a critical paradox.
 They knew AI agents were the key to scaling their operations, but their existing enterprise development tools made building those agents a bottleneck.
 Traditional enterprise development cycles — taking months to spec, develop, test, and deploy new capabilities — were fundamentally incompatible with hypergrowth demands.
-Yet cutting corners on quality, security, or testing wasn’t an option when building agents that would handle customer transactions, process refunds, and access sensitive financial data.
+Yet cutting corners on quality, security, or testing wasn’t an option when building agents that would handle customer transactions, process refunds, and access financial data.

 “We needed enterprise-grade AI agents that could execute real business processes,” explains Joshua Stern, Engine’s Director of Revenue Operations.
 “That meant complex integrations with our CRM, proprietary booking systems, payment processors, and data warehouses.
 But we couldn’t spend six months on each agent.
 We needed a development methodology that delivered both speed and technical rigor.”

-Engine’s previous attempts with disparate development tools created bottlenecks at every stage.
+Engine’s previous attempts with disparate development tools faced bottlenecks.
 Building required switching between separate low-code platforms and coding environments.
-Testing requires external frameworks.
+Testing required external frameworks.
 Deployment required custom integration work.
 Data access required building connectors for each application.
 Every integration point introduced delays, complexity, and potential failure.

 Engine’s leadership set a clear goal: deploy enterprise-grade applications in days, not months, using a unified development platform.
 They needed a platform supporting both rapid prototyping and production deployment, tools enabling both citizen developers and experienced engineers, and comprehensive ALM capabilities building quality in from the start.
 Most critically, they needed a unified platform where applications could share modular, reusable code—enabling compounding velocity where each new capability accelerated future development.